pierre-vigier/Perl6-Math-Matrix/README.md

     3 4 5

-When provided with two lists of values (first for the rows - second for columns) a new matrix will be created with the old rows and columns in that new order.
+When provided with two lists of values (first for the rows - second for columns) a new matrix will be created with that selection of the old rows and columns in that new order.

     $m.submatrix((1,2),(3,2)):

     5 4
     6 5

+In that example we have second and third row in previous order, but selcted only third and fourth column in reversed order.

 Type Conversion And Output Flavour
 ----------------------------------